Harsco RGH20C S&C rail grinder

 |On 24th September 2003 Class 47

-'Police' livery with Harsco machine No:2 in tow is pictured near Barrow on
+loco No:47829 in 'Police' livery with Harsco machine No:2 in tow is pictured

 |No:2 waiting for the night shift.
 Note that the protective curtains are fitted.|

-Serco also operated the Loram C2102 grinder which also had undergone acceptance testing during 2003/4 although the author was not involved.
-Here are a couple of shots on the main line and at the GC.
+Serco also operated the Loram C2102 grinder which had also undergone acceptance testing during 2003/4 although the author was not involved.
+Here are a couple of shots on the main line and at the GCR.

 Photos courtesy Andy Wheatley